-The status of boundary is controversial in philosophy.
+The status of a boundary is controversial in philosophy.
 Is the boundary a part of the object?
 Is it a part of its complement?
-(The concept of complement will be defined formally below, but for the moment will be taken intuitively as "the rest of the world" that surrounds the object at stake.
-Brentano argued that a boundary is a dependent object, since its existence depends on the existence of the bounded object (Brentano, 2010).
-He also claimed that the boundary of an object is a part of it and the boundary of the complement is a part of that complement, and that the two parts "coincide."
-Chisholm follows in his footsteps (Chisholm, 1983, 1989, 1992/93 and 1994).
-Bolzano, in contrast, rejected this view, mainly on the grounds of the principle of spatio-temporal uniqueness, i.e. that no two objects can occupy the same place at the same time, and contended that a boundary is a part of the object but not of its complement (Bolzano, 1950).
+(The concept of complement will be defined formally below, but for the moment will be taken intuitively as ‟the rest of the world” that surrounds the object at stake.
+Brentano argued that a boundary is a dependent object, since its existence depends on the existence of the bounded object (Brentano 2010).
+He also claimed that the boundary of an object is a part of it and the boundary of the complement is a part of that complement, and that the two parts ‟coincide.”
+Chisholm follows in his footsteps (Chisholm 1983, 1989, 1992/93 and 1994).
+Bolzano, in contrast, rejected this view, mainly on the grounds of the principle of ***spatio-temporal uniqueness, i.e. that no two objects can occupy the same place at the same time, and contended that a boundary is a part of the object but not of its complement (Bolzano 1950).
 According to this doctrine, therefore, the complement remains boundaryless.
-Brentano objected to this view and called it a "monstrous doctrine" (Brentano, 2010, p.
+Brentano objected to this view and called it a ‟monstrous doctrine” (Brentano 2010, p.
 105).
-Husserl emphasized, even more than Brentano, the fact that the boundary is a part of the object and regarded the dependence as the main characteristic of the part in relation to the whole (Husserl, 1970).
+Husserl emphasized, even more than Brentano, the fact that the boundary is a part of the object, and regarded the dependence as the main characteristic of the part in relation to the whole (Husserl 1970).
 If they were right, we would have to discuss mereology before topology.
 However, I think these positions are all wrong.
-Even though I have not yet defined part-whole relation formally, it is already necessary to clarify at this stage what a boundary is and to negate the misleading options regarding it.
+Even though I have not yet defined the part-whole relation formally, it is already necessary to clarify at this stage what a boundary is and to negate the misleading options regarding it.
 I will do so based on the simple intuitive meaning of this relation.

-Of course we cannot accept Bolzano's position, since we acknowledge the complement as a full-fledged object, and there is no ontological difference between it and the object it complements.
-People's tendency to see the smaller object as an object and its complement, as “what remains,” lacking properties of its own, is not a result of a logical consideration but of practical utility.
+Of course we cannot accept Bolzano’s position, since we acknowledge the complement as a full-fledged object, and there is no ontological difference between it and the object it complements.
+People’s tendency to see the smaller object as an object and its complement, as ‟what remains,” lacking properties of its own, is not a result of a logical consideration but of practical utility.
 Therefore we should not take it into account in this discussion.
-Nor can we accept Brentano's position, in spite of its symmetry, for two reasons:
+Nor can we accept Brentano’s position, in spite of its symmetry, for two reasons:

-It is contradicted by the premise that an object without "breadth" might be a part of something.
-I will give a concrete example: Suppose we have a sheet divided into two halves, black and white.
-The boundary line between them is neither black nor white, because a coloured object must be two-dimensional while a line is one-dimensional (By this I answer a question already raised by Suarez, 1861, Disputation 40, Sect.
-V, §58 and Peirce, 1893, 7.127, who used the example of a black spot on a white sheet).
+It is contradicted by the premise that an object without ‟breadth” might be a part of something.
+I will give a concrete example: suppose we have a sheet divided into two halves, black and white.
+The boundary line between them is neither black nor white, because a coloured object must be two-dimensional while a line is one-dimensional (By this I answer a question raised by Suarez 1861, Disputation 40, Sect.
+V, §58 and Peirce 1893, 7.127, who used the example of a black spot on a white sheet).
 And above all:

 The boundary is logically prior to the bounded object, and therefore cannot be a part of it.

-Note: we could supposedly add Bolzano's argument that Brentano's position contradicts the principle of spatio-temporal uniqueness (according to which no two objects can occupy the same place at the same time).
-Yet, this argument is doubtful, for according to Brentano we don't talk about two objects occupying the same place but rather about one object serving in two "roles," which is a common phenomenon in geometry.
+Note that we could supposedly add Bolzano’s argument that Brentano’s position contradicts the principle of spatio-temporal uniqueness (according to which no two objects can occupy the same place at the same time).
+Yet this argument is doubtful, for according to Brentano we don’t talk about two objects occupying the same place but rather about one object serving in two ‟roles,” which is a common phenomenon in geometry.